open-contracting-extensions/ocds_renewal_extension/README.md

 # Renewal

-Adds information about the renewal or the extension of the lot.
+Adds fields to lots, to describe the options for the renewal of contracts.

 ## Legal context